Revised March 24, 2022

-By purchasing any good or service from PayLease, LLC (DBA Zego), , a Delaware limited liability company (the “Company”), you (the “Client”) agree to the following terms and conditions (the “Terms”), including in any appendices attached hereto.
+By purchasing any Service(s) and/or Hardware from PayLease, LLC (DBA Zego), a Delaware limited liability company (“Company”), Client agrees to the following terms and conditions (the “Terms”), including in any appendices attached hereto.

 Note: Company may change these Terms from time to time at its sole discretion.
 In the event that Company makes any material changes to these Terms, Company will notify Client by posting the revised terms on the Company website and/or the Solutions Suite.
-Any changes to these Terms will be effective upon the date of posting of notice of the changes on the Company website and/or the Solutions Suite.
-These changes will be effective immediately for new users of the Service.
+Any changes to these Terms will be effective upon either (i) the date of posting of notice of the changes on the Company website and/or the Solutions Suite; and/or (ii) the date specified by Company in the notification.
+These changes will be effective immediately for new users of a Service.
 Notwithstanding the above, Company may require Client to provide consent to the updated Terms before Client’s further use of the Services is permitted.
 Otherwise, Client’s continued use of any Company Services, the Solutions Suite, and/or Hardware constitutes acceptance of the changes to the Terms.
 It is Client’s obligation to check the Company website and/or the Solutions Suite to view the current Terms.

 GENERAL TERMS AND CONDITIONS